-- Alan Edwards has more than 40 years of operations and executive mining industry experience.
+Alan Edwards has more than 40 years of operations and executive mining industry experience.
+During the course of his career, he has overseen the development and operations of world class base and precious metals deposits in the Americas.
 Mr. Edwards is currently the President of AE Resources Corp., an Arizona based company.
-He formerly served as Chief Executive Officer of Oracle, President and Chief Executive Officer of Copper One Inc., President and Chief Executive Officer of Frontera Copper Corporation and Chief Operating Officer of Apex Silver Corporation.
-Currently, Mr. Edwards serves as a Non-Executive Director for Americas Gold and Silver Corporation and Entrée Resources Ltd. Mr. Edwards has previously held the positions of Non-Executive Chairman of the Boards for Tonogold Resources Inc., Mason Resources Corp. (until its acquisition by Hudbay Minerals Inc.), Rise Gold Corp., AQM Copper Inc. (until its acquisition by Teck Resources Ltd.) and AuRico Gold Inc. Mr. Edwards previously served on the Compensation Committee for AuRico Gold, Tonogold Resources and Entrée Resources Ltd. - Sarah Strunk practices in business and finance law, with an emphasis on mineral transactions, including mergers and acquisitions, finance transactions, corporate governance, international sales contracts and exploration projects.
+He formerly led Oracle Mining Corporation (CEO), Copper One Inc. (President and CEO), Frontera Copper Corporation (President & CEO) and Apex Silver Corporation (COO).
+Currently, Mr. Edwards serves as a Non-Executive Chairmman of the Board of Entrée Resources Ltd. Mr. Edwards has previously held the positions of Non-Executive Chairman of the Boards for Tonogold Resources Inc., Mason Resources Corp. (until its acquisition by Hudbay Minerals Inc.), Rise Gold Corp., AQM Copper Inc. (until its acquisition by Teck Resources Ltd.) and AuRico Gold Inc. Mr. Edwards began his career at Phelps Dodge Mining Company in Ajo, Arizona.

+Mr. Edwards has Bachelor of Science Degree in Mining Engineering and an MBA (Finance) from the University of Arizona.

+• Sarah Strunk practices in business and finance law, with an emphasis on mineral transactions, including mergers and acquisitions, finance transactions, corporate governance, international sales contracts and exploration projects.
 Throughout her 38-year law career, she has represented numerous clients in the mining and natural resource industry.
-She has been the Chair of the Board of Directors of Fennemore Craig since 2015.
+She was the Chair of the Board of Directors of Fennemore from 2015 to 2023.
 Prior to joining Fennemore in 2000, Ms. Strunk was Chief Corporate Counsel to the copper/molybdenum division of Cyprus Amax Minerals Company (1992-2000).
 She has served on the Board of the Arizona Mining Association and was a past trustee of the Foundation for Natural Resource and Energy Law (Rocky Mountain Mineral Law Foundation).
 Ms. Strunk currently serves as a Director of Teck Resources Limited, where she chairs the Corporate Governance and Nominating Committee and serves on the Safety and Sustainability Committee.
 Ms. Strunk was the Chair of the Board of Brio Gold (2016-2018), now part of Equinox Gold Corp. and a member of their Audit, Compensation and Governance Committees.
-She was a recipient of the 2021 Medal of Merit for her work in the mining industry at the American Mining Hall of Fame. - Thomas Boehlert has extensive experience as an executive in the agribusiness, mining and energy sectors.
-Mr. Boehlert served as Executive Vice President and Chief Financial Officer of Bunge Limited from 2017 to 2019.
-Prior to joining Bunge Limited, he was President and Chief Executive Officer of First Nickel Inc. from 2011 to 2015 and Executive Vice President and Chief Financial Officer of Kinross Gold Corporation from 2006 to 2011.
-Mr. Boehlert also previously served as Executive Vice President and Chief Financial Officer of Texas Genco in 2005, Direct Energy in 2004 and Sithe Energies Inc., from 2000 to2003.
-Mr. Boehlert holds an MBA (Finance) from New York University's Leonard N. Stern School of Business.
-Through his executive roles, Mr. Boehlert has been directly responsible for managing several organizations, including an organization of more than 2,000 employees at Bunge Limited.
-Mr. Boehlert is not standing for re-election at the Meeting and as such, will cease to be a member of the Compensation Committee.
+She was a recipient of the 2021 Medal of Merit for her work in the mining industry at the American Mining Hall of Fame.